 A hematoma is a type of deep bruise.
 It typically only occurs with a moderate injury.

-See a healthcare professional for any bumps on the skin or bumps within deeper tissues.
+Consider talking with a healthcare professional if you notice any bumps on the skin or bumps within deeper tissues.

 Red blood cells transport oxygen throughout your body, which helps your tissues and organs function properly.
 When you bleed, your body takes time to replace the blood.

-In cases of moderate bleeding, this can lead to anemia due to fewer-than-needed red blood cells.
+Moderate bleeding can lead to anemia.
 You might feel overly fatigued as a result.

 Signs of excessive fatigue include: